lmondada/dphil-thesis/content/03_compiler/05_gts.md

 An alternative definition of graph transformations in GTSs is using partitions of graphs into equivalence classes.
-This is particularly useful in applications where transformation rules encode graph equivalences (rather than graph evolution) and there is no obvious way to fix the direction in which transformations should be applied.
+This is particularly useful in applications where transformation rules encode graph equivalences (rather than, say, graph evolution) and there is no obvious way to fix the direction in which transformations should be applied.
 Such systems are good candidates for equality saturation-like approaches as discussed in {{% reflink "chap:parallel" %}}.